 If you are already at Petaling street, go on foot from Chinatown to Sri Mahamariamman Temple, Merdeka Square, Central Market and KLCC as these places are a walking distance from each other.

-Here are the best places to visit in Kuala Lumpur, Malaysia for 2019.
+Here are the best places and tourist spots to visit in Kuala Lumpur, Malaysia for 2019.

 PETRONAS TWIN TOWERS